embl-cba/imagej-courses/imagej-practical.md

 ## ClearVolume

+ClearVolume provides volume rendering with a nice user interface.

 - Install ClearVolume update site:
 	- [ Help > Update > Manage Update Sites > [X] ClearVolume ]
 - Fiji Search Bar: ClearVolume => Open in ClearVolume

 ## BigDataViewer

+The BDV provides 3-D slicing in arbitrary orientations.

+- [ Plugins > BigDataViewer > Open current image ]

 # Point spread function examination

 For microscopy, it is very important to understand the point spread function (PSF) very well.
-Thus, in this practical we will explore several ways of looking at 3D data in ImageJ examining PSFs.
+Thus, in this practical we will closely examine PSFs, acquired at different wavelengths.

 - Open “../psf/beads_p_close.tif” [File > Open]
 	- This is a so-called hyperstack with two channels: green (c1) and red (c2)